-Granuloma faciale: This is thought by some authorities to represent the same disorder but involving the face.
+Granuloma faciale — this is thought by some authorities to represent the same disorder but involving the face.
 Both appear to represent a sclerosing small vessel vasculitis.
 Granuloma faciale is less likely to be associated with systemic disease.

-Leucocytoclastic vasculitis: Acute forms have less infiltrate and more erythrocyte extravasation.
+Leukocytoclastic vasculitis — acute forms have less infiltrate and more erythrocyte extravasation.

-Sweet syndrome: Although clinically distinct, early lesions of erythema elevatum diutinum may resemble Sweet syndrome and other neutrophilic dermatoses.
+Acute neutrophilic dermatosis — although clinically distinct, early lesions of erythema elevatum diutinum may resemble Sweet syndrome and other neutrophilic dermatoses.